juhasev/sample-ninja-help/recruitment-sources.md

-# Recruitment Sources
+## Recruitment Sources

 Recruitment sources can be used to keep track of different recruitment sources, their effectiveness and costs.

 > By default all panelist are assigned data variable **RECRUITMENT_SOURCE** = 1.

-> Recruitment Source ID is indicated in the blue circle.
+> Recruitment Source ID is indicated in the blue circle, next to the name.

-## Creating and editing recruitment sources
+### Creating and editing recruitment sources

 Enter the name, cost per conversion and if you are using external recruitment partners select the partner name from the pulldown.

 The recruitment partners are configured in **Settings -> Integrations**.

-## Tracking recruitment sources in real life
+### Tracking recruitment sources in real life

 If you are using the built-in registration survey you need to append **source** query param to the URL.
 Example: